Academic Catalog 2024-2025

 Academic Advisement

 Sociology faculty provide advisement for majors, minors, and graduate students in sociology.
 Students are advised to meet with a faculty advisor early, in order to take the best advantage of the opportunities offered by the Department.
 Although undergraduates may go to any faculty member for Sociology advising, each term an instructor has extended office hours dedicated to Sociology advising.
 Contact information for faculty and GE advisors can be found on the department website.
-For graduate studies, Dr. Katy Pinto should be contacted.
+For graduate studies, Dr. LaTanya Skiffer should be contacted.
 Faculty are available for both daytime and night students.
 For faculty office hours and general questions, please call the department office at (310) 243-3431.

 Preparation